Jewish symbolism: Colors

 In the Torah, the Israelites are commanded to dye one of the threads of their tzitzit (ritual fringes) with a blue-colored dye called tekhelet.
 This dye was highly regarded in both Jewish and non-Jewish cultures of this time, and was worn by royalty and the upper-class.
 In the Torah, it also appears extensively in ritual contexts such as priestly garments and the curtains of the Tabernacle.
 Symbolically, in Jewish thought the color of tekhelet corresponds to the color of the heavens and the divine revelation.
 The blue color of tekhelet was later used on the tallit, which typically has blue stripes on a white garment.
 From the 19th century at the latest, the combination of blue and white symbolized the Jewish people, and this combination was chosen for the Flag of Israel.

 Argaman (Tyrian purple) was another luxurious ancient dye, and was symbolic of royal power.

 Tola'at shani ("scarlet") was considered a striking and lively color, and was used in priestly garments and other ritual items, but could also symbolize sin.

 White (as in linen or wool garments) symbolized moral purity.

-Yellow has an association with an anti-Semitic forced identification mark (see Jewish hat and Yellow badge).
+Yellow has an association with an antisemitic forced identification mark (see Jewish hat and Yellow badge).